Together we can transform healthcare in our community. Donate today.

 The MCED test does not detect all cancers, nor does it measure your genetic risk of developing cancer in the future.

 1. Request the Test - Must be ordered and approved either by your Mercy provider or online through mercy.net.
-The MCED test cost is $949 (not covered by insurance).
+The MCED test cost is $949 (not covered by insurance; payment options are available).

 2. Schedule a Lab Visit - Eligible patients will be scheduled for a blood sample at a Mercy lab.

 3. Test Result - About two weeks after your blood sample is taken, your MCED test results will arrive, along with a clinical action plan from your Mercy care team.

 Mercy has reviewed the risk factors that increase a person's chance to develop cancer.
 Find out if you might benefit from the MCED test:

 Nancy Dixon's father died of pancreatic cancer when she was just a teen.
 Watch as she shares her experience taking the MCED test at Mercy.

 The MCED test is recommended for use in adults with an elevated risk for cancer, such as those age 50 or older.
 The test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a health care provider.
 This test is intended to detect cancer signals and predict where in the body the cancer signal is located.
 Use of this test is not recommended in individuals who are pregnant, 21 years old or younger or undergoing active cancer treatment.